russplaysguitar/hash-task/README.md

 - @user
 - #label

+#### Task "properties"

+- Task comments can also include properties.
+For instance, a due date property may be assigned like so: `This needs fixed quickly! due:1/31/13 #enterprise/4321`
+- Properties are arbitrary.
+- Properties can contain letters, numbers, and/or underscores.

 #### Project Name and Task ID specifications

 - All 3 commands must include a project name and a task id in this format: `#project_name/task_id`.
 These two pieces together are what make up a unique ID for each task.
 Project names and task ids can consist of letters, numbers, and/or underscores.
 IDs cannot be considered to be globally unique, but should be sufficiently unique amongst a group.